 When it is time to clean the paint sprayer you will connect it to a regular water hose and flush all of the remaining paint and particles out of the system.
 The cleaning is very easy and there are plenty of storage compartments provided to store your extra tips, the spray gun, and the cord.

-The HomeRight Power Flo Pro 2800 C800879 airless paint spray gun is the ideal choice for exterior painting projects around your home or business.
+The HomeRight Power Flo Pro 2800 C800879 airless paint spray gun is the ideal choice for exterior painting projects around your home (HomeRight Power Flo Pro is the best airless paint sprayer for home use) or business.
 It has a one half horsepower motor that provides you with a maximum of 2800 PSI so it is capable of spraying latex paints and thick paints without you adding water to them.

 It has a dial knob that allows you to change the spray pattern and control the flow of paint emitted through the painter so you have perfect control and are applying the amount of paint that you desire each minute.